On model selection criteria for climate change impact studies: Consistent Model Selection of MCCV and GIC

-where $LR_{nT}^{\alpha,\gamma}=\hat{\ell}_{nT}^{\alpha}-\hat{\ell}_{nT}^{\gamma}$. \citet{Vuong:1989} establishes that the rate of convergence of the quasi-likelihood ratio statistic under the null hypothesis differs depending on whether the conditional densities under $\mathcal{M}_{\alpha}$ and $\mathcal{M}_{\gamma}$ agree at the pseudo-true parameter values or not.
+\citet{Vuong:1989} establishes that the rate of convergence of the quasi-likelihood ratio statistic under the null hypothesis differs depending on whether the conditional densities under $\mathbf{M}_{\alpha}$ and $\mathbf{M}_{\gamma}$ agree at the pseudo-true parameter values or not.
 In our setting, this is determined by whether the predicted values of the outcome at the pseudo-true parameters of the two models differ or coincide.
-The following proposition formally states how this applies to our setting.
-First, we impose a high-level condition for the result. \begin{condition} (Joint Asymptotic Normality of Estimators)\\

-\end{condition} Here the mean of the multivariate normal is a $(k_{\alpha}+k_{\gamma})\times 1$ zero vector, and $\Sigma$ is a $(k_{\alpha}+k_{\gamma} )\times (k_{\alpha}+k_{\gamma})$ matrix.
-Primitive conditions that satisfy the above condition include appropriate assumptions on dependence and moments of the outcome and regressors that ensure the existence of laws of large numbers as well as central limit theorems.